 Node.js Command Line Usage

-Node.js comes with a built-in CLI (Command Line Interface) that allows you to run JavaScript files, execute commands, manage packages, and interact with the Node.js REPL.
+Node.js Command Line Usage CLI (Command Line Interface) that allows you to run JavaScript files, execute commands, manage packages, and interact with the Node.js REPL.

 Below are all the important command-line usages.